Treating Inflammation Naturally With Nutraceuticals

 Acute inflammation is beneficial

-This is a good thing.
-Your body is trying to heal itself through acute inflammation.
+Believe it or not, this can be a good thing.
+This is because your body is trying to heal itself through acute inflammation.
 The trick is that it stops the inflammatory response afterwards.
 Acute inflammation begins fast and lasts for a few days to possibly a few weeks.

 This type of inflammation can become severe quickly.
-Acute inflammation is often easy to see or feel.
-A person may experience pain, immobility, or swelling.
+Thankfully, acute inflammation is often easy to see or feel.
+For example, a person may experience pain, immobility, or swelling.

 Some examples of acute inflammation